rosaba/dec_project_01/README.md

 4- We then post the data in postgress

-5- We also did one transformation to answer questions how many are the crashes happening each week.
+5- We also did one transformation to answer questions how many are the crashes happening each week and uploading it back to postgres DB.

 6- We dockerize it and used Amazon services for deployiong it on cloud.